brutus/wtforms-html5/README.md

 Since __WTForms HTML5__ only adds functionality to [WTForms][], you need to have it installed too.
 But if you use the installation methods described above, it should have been taken care of.
+Otherwise see the `requirements.txt` file for a list.

 ## Testing and Contribution